anthonywong555/Twilio-SMS-Twitch/README.md

 Take the note of Twilio Serverless Domain.

-### Edits
+### Setup Environment Variables

-Lastly we just need to modify a few things.
+1. Create a .env in the ./twilio/serverless

-1. In ./twilio/serverless add the following values in the .env
+2. Add the following key value pairing in the .env

 | Key                     | Value                              |
 |-------------------------|------------------------------------|